sensible-hq/sensible-docs/readme-sync/v0/welcome/2000 - draft-getting-started.md

     }
 ```

 But wait!
-Why didn't `"tiebreaker": "second"` select $250 instead of $150, since $250 is the second line after the anchor (the first line is just a bunch of dots, "............")?
+Why didn't `"tiebreaker": "second"` select $250 instead of $150, since $250 is the second line after the anchor (the first line is `............`)?

 The reason is that `"tiebreaker": "second"` evaluates *after* the data type specified in the field, `"type": "currency"`.
 Instead of looking for the second line after the anchor in general, Sensible looks for the second line *that contains a currency*.
 Convenient, right?